What goes around ... Rhode Islanders who go to NY, NJ, and Conn. will have to quarantine there - The Boston Globe

 There are 34 states and Puerto Rico on the travel advisory, which requires visitors from those areas to isolate themselves for 14 days in an attempt to prevent another surge of COVID-19 in New York, New Jersey and Connecticut.

 Rhode Island is the first neighboring state added to Connecticut's advisory.
-Max Reiss, a spokesman for Connecticut Gov. Ned Lamont said the restrictions will not apply to routine daily travel between the two states.
+Connecticut Gov. Ned Lamont said the restrictions do not apply to routine daily travel between the two states, and do not affect people who have to cross state lines to go to work.

 Advertisement